nashville-software-school/server-side-python-curriculum/book-5-oop/chapters/CC_CLASSES.md

         self.date_added = date.today()
 ```
 Remember, this class is not a llama itself.
 It's just a mechanism for creating llama objects.
 To create an instance of the class, you type the name of the class and put parenthesis after it.
 You should always store the object instance in a variable.

+Right after the class definition in `animals.py`, create a new instance of a llama.

 ```py
 miss_fuzz = Llama()